 So for the bad mathematicians among you, Mariah Carey banks a cool £12,000 every single day across December.
 Does she really need it?
 We’re not in the business of telling people what to do with their money but a Christmas single that automatically prints money should really be used for charity or a good cause – it’s Christmas, after all.

-Either way, we’re going to spend the next few days before Christmas trying to come up with the next ‘All I Want For Christmas Is You’.
+Either way, we’re going to spend the next few days bundled up in our Christmas jumpers trying to come up with the next ‘All I Want For Christmas Is You’.

 Sign up for the newsletter